Petr Pavel: 2023 presidential campaign

 In 2019, leaders of the Civic Democratic Party, KDU-ČSL, TOP 09, Mayors and Independents, and Czech Pirate Party met to discuss potential candidates for the next presidential election.
 Pavel was reported to be the most discussed candidate at the meeting.

 On 29 June 2022, Pavel announced his intention to run in the 2023 Czech presidential election.
 He said he wanted to win the election so that the Czech Republic would not have to feel embarrassed by its president.
 Pavel launched his official campaign on 6 September 2022, saying he wanted to "return order and peace to the Czech Republic", running on a pro-Western, pro-European, and anti-populist platform, the views he advocated for throughout his senior military management career.
 On 4 October 2022, he was one of three candidates endorsed by the Spolu electoral alliance (the Civic Democratic Party, KDU-ČSL, and TOP 09).

 The first round was held on 13 and 14 January 2023.
 Pavel received 1,975,056 votes (35.4%).
 He finished narrowly ahead of former Czech prime minister Andrej Babiš, with whom he advanced to the second round.
-Pavel defeated Babiš in the second round, receiving 58.32% of the vote (3,358,926 votes) to Babiš's 41.67%.
+Pavel defeated Babiš in the second round on 28 January, receiving 58.32% of the vote (3,358,926 votes) to Babiš's 41.67%.
 On the same day, the president of Slovakia Zuzana Čaputová personally congratulated him on his victory in Prague.
 Pavel succeeded outgoing president Miloš Zeman on 9 March.

-Pavel is planning to make his first foreign trips to Slovakia, Poland and Ukraine to reassure the Czech Republic's international commitments and express support for Ukraine against the 2022 Russian invasion.
+Pavel was planning to make his first foreign trips to Slovakia, Poland and Ukraine to reassure the Czech Republic's international commitments and express support for Ukraine against the 2022 Russian invasion.
 Polish president Andrzej Duda and Ukrainian president Volodymyr Zelenskyy were also the first foreign leaders he spoke to as president-elect.
 He also had a telephone conversation with Taiwanese President Tsai Ing-wen in the first days after the election to reaffirm the closer diplomatic relations between the Czech Republic and Taiwan, triggering criticism from China.